 Creating Buddhas is an hour-long documentary about a western woman who creates Buddhas out of silk.
-Fabric thangkas are silken images of enlightened beings.
-These pieced and embroidered, patchwork and appliqué paintings are so rare and precious in Tibet that some are displayed only once a year — and then for only for a few hours.
+Fabric thangkas remind us of who we really are and of our potential for enlightenment.
+These pieced and embroidered, patchwork and appliqué paintings are one of the most precious art forms in Tibet and one of the rarest.
+Watch one take shape before your eyes in this beautiful film.

 This film explores Leslie’s life-changing journey of discovering fabric thangka; her apprenticeship in Dharmasala, India; the step-by-step process of producing a fabric thanka; and the history and spiritual significance of this art form in Tibetan Buddhism.
 Over the course of the film, we watch Leslie produce a thangka of the female buddha, Tara.
 This fascinating unfolding is interspersed by interviews with renowned Tibetan art scholars Robert Thurman, Glenn Mullin, Jonathan Landaw, and Valrae Reynolds, as well as feminine spirituality author, China Galland.